timescale/pgai/docs/vectorizer-api-reference.md

 Best practices are:

 - Before dropping a vectorizer, ensure that you will not need the automatic embedding updates it provides.
-- If you want to preserve the embeddings, make sure to backup or rename the target table before dropping the vectorizer, especially if you plan to create a new vectorizer with the same name.
 - After dropping a vectorizer, you may want to manually clean up the target table and view if they're no longer needed.
 - To ensure that you are dropping the correct vectorizer, keep track of your vectorizer IDs.
 You can do this by querying the `ai.vectorizer` table.